chrisHuxi/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+I choose LeNet as fundamental architecture.Because our task is similar to MNIST problem, both of them are classification on images.With LeNet I got validation accuracy 0.91, it's not bad but still needs improving.
+So I apply dropout on convolutional layers, got higher validation accuracy 0.93.

-###Test a Model on New Images
+Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
+1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web:
+#============这里需要五张图片===========#

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]